Fenghuang: Origin

-The phoenix represented power sent from the heavens to the Empress.
-If a phoenix was used to decorate a house it symbolized that loyalty and honesty were in the people that lived there.
-Or alternatively, a phoenix only stays when the ruler is without darkness and corruption (政治清明).
+The fenghuang represented power sent from the heavens to the Empress.
+If a fenghuang was used to decorate a house it symbolized that loyalty and honesty were in the people that lived there.
+Or alternatively, a fenghuang only stays when the ruler is without darkness and corruption (政治清明).

 Etymology

 Linguist Wang Li relates element to "peng, fabulous great bird"; 鳳 is also related to "wind".